AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 This can get us a long way.
 However, a common approach is to delegate more complex queries to another supplementary system, such as Elasticsearch.
 DynamoDB remains the source of truth, sending updates to Elasticsearch via DynamoDB Stream and a Lambda function.
 A DynamoDB stream conveys changes made to a DynamoDB table that are received by the Lambda function, which in turn converts the change into an Elasticsearch document and indexing request.

 In many cases, this is the right approach.
 However, Elasticsearch, even when managed, can be a complex and expensive beast.
-It's a balance between reinventing the wheel and adding unnecessary infrastructure to a system.

 I believe it is desirable to keep things as lean as possible and only follow that path if it is necessary, so let's explore what is possible with DynamoDB alone.

 ## Example scenario: a product comments system